ioloizou/software-architecture-for-robotics/README.md

 git clone https://github.com/ioloizou/software-architecture-for-robotics.git
 ```

 Feel free to browse through each lab folder to view the detailed documentation and code for each assignment.
+If you don't have the university VM you will not be able to run it as you will be missing many dependecies.

 ## Contact